What we do

 We are often known as MSK (Musculoskeletal) or Physio (Physiotherapy).

-From Sept 2015 our service is known as the Integrated MSK, Pain and Rheumatology Service (IMPReS)
+Our service is known as the Integrated MSK, Pain and Rheumatology Service (IMPReS)

 Prior to Sept 2015 our service was known as the Pennine-Lancashire Integrated Musculoskeletal Service (PLIMS)